iTwin/scenes-client/.changeset/neat-camels-trade.md

 "@bentley/scenes-client": patch
 ---

-Change lineWeight in ExpressionStyling to allow expressionOrConditions instead of only expressionString
+Change `lineWeight` in ExpressionStyling to allow `ExpressionOrConditions` instead of only `ExpressionString`